 As a rule, law websites design is clear and soothing in a rather conservative style.
 The color scheme is natural although some legal websites try to experiment with calm but saturated colors like dark and navy blue and a dark and crimson red.

 To understand how to make your website with a perfect design, follow these recommendations that we took out from niche website analysis:

-- choose photos with clear focal point and good balance of lights and shadows;
+- choose photos with a clear focal point and the good balance of lights and shadows;

-- use folded corners to make website look flawless and more smooth;
+- use folded corners to make the website look flawless and more smooth;

 - add dark shadows to emphasize website elements;